3ng7n33r/KnowledgeBase/src/index.md

 # Intro

 Hi, I'm Max,
 I'm a former mechanical engineer now on my way to becoming a professional developer.
 I realized that I'm starting to lose track of all the little bits and pieces of knowledge necessary on this path and therefore decided to create this database.
-It will be a personal collection of notes that might or might not make sense to anyone else but I thought I might as well make it public just in case it might help someone else.
+It will be a personal collection of notes that might or might not make sense to anyone else but I thought I might as well make it public just in case someone could find it useful.

 If you have corrections or suggestions, don't hesitate to create a pull request in the corresponding [GitHub repo](https://github.com/3ng7n33r/KnowledgeBase).